plone/training/docs/voltohandson/introtoblocks.md

 We will use Volto blocks to compose the homepage.

-Volto features the Pastanaga Editor Engine, allowing you to compose a page visually using blocks.
+Volto features the Pastanaga Blocks Editor Engine, allowing you to compose a page visually using blocks.
 The editor allows you to add, modify, reorder and delete blocks.
 Blocks provide the user the ability to display content in an arbitrary way, although blocks can also define behavior and can have specific features.
 Blocks are composed of two basic (and required) components: the Block edit and view components.